China stresses need for stability at first meeting of new security council

 While Xi listed areas ranging from economic to nuclear security, he also said the commission had to “take political security as its base” and “seek stability”, references to protecting the ruling Communist Party’s hold on power and dealing with domestic unrest.

 “Security is the condition for development.
-We can only make the country rich by building up military power, and only with military power can we protect the country,” Xi said.
+We can only build up our military power by making the country rich, and only with military power can we protect the country,” Xi said.

 The report did not mention any specific topics that were discussed.

-Note: (This story corrects Xi’s comments in the eighth paragraph to clarify he meant building up China’s military power to make the country rich)